Assessing Damages in Antitrust Actions

 Below, quantification of harm is discussed for two types of infringements that are most likely to lead to harm and therefore damage claims: hard-core cartels and exclusionary behaviour.
 As these two types of conduct give rise to different types of methodological issues, they are discussed separately.

 Quantification of harm from cartels

 The main direct effect of a successful cartel is raising the price for the goods or services sold by cartel members to their customers.
-If the claimant uses the cartelised goods as inputs, the cartel has – all else being equal – a direct negative impact on the claimant’s profits by increasing the price of these inputs and thereby the claimant’s costs.
-This price increase is known as an overcharge, which leads to overcharge harm.
-Less commonly pursued is compensation for damages for purchases that did not take place as a result of the direct purchaser adjusting its purchasing volumes.
-The source of harm is hereby the foregone profit on units no longer sold.
+If the claimant uses the cartelised goods as inputs, the cartel has – all else being equal – a direct negative effect on the claimant’s profits by increasing the price of these inputs and thereby the claimant’s costs.
+This price increase is known as an overcharge, which leads to overcharge harm.,

-The negative impact on the harmed party’s profit can be reduced if, in response to the increased cost, the purchaser who uses the cartelised goods as inputs, increases the prices it charges its own customers.
+The negative effect on the harmed party’s profit can be reduced if, in response to the increased cost, the purchaser who uses the cartelised goods as inputs increases the prices it charges its own customers.
 This is known as the pass-on effect.
-However, an increase of the purchaser’s own price will likely lower its sales (as some customers will reduce their purchases in response to a price increase), thereby decreasing its profits.
+However, an increase of the purchaser’s own price will probably lower its sales (as some customers will reduce their purchases in response to a price increase), thereby decreasing its profits.
 This partly offsets the pass-on effect and is known as the volume effect.

 Figure 1: Illustration of the main elements of the harm from cartels

 The following discussion focuses on how the three main potential effects of the cartel – the overcharge harm, the pass-on and the volume effects – can be estimated.